dionaditya/sentiment_analysis/README.md

 ## Training

 For the training phase, we fine-tuned the DistilBERT-base-uncased model using the Amazon Fine Food Reviews dataset.

+Model Description
+DistilBERT is a transformers model designed to be smaller and faster than BERT, while retaining similar performance.
+It was pretrained using the BERT base model as a teacher on the same corpus in a self-supervised manner, meaning it was trained solely on raw text data without any human labeling.
+DistilBERT's pretraining involved three key objectives:

+Distillation Loss: The model was trained to produce the same probability distributions as the BERT base model.
+Masked Language Modeling (MLM): Similar to BERT, the model randomly masks 15% of the words in the input sentence.
+It then predicts the masked words, allowing it to learn a bidirectional representation of the sentence, unlike traditional RNNs or autoregressive models like GPT.
+Cosine Embedding Loss: The model was also trained to generate hidden states that closely match those of the BERT base model.
+By achieving these objectives, DistilBERT learns the same internal representations of the English language as BERT but is more efficient, making it faster for inference and downstream tasks.

 The training process involved the following steps:

 Preprocessing: